superboySB/BipedChallenge/README_original.md

    Create your custom `TaskSolver` for each task in `submission/task_<id>_solver`.
 Please note:
    - Do not modify any code outside the `task_<id>_solver` directories.
    - Modifications to `task_launcher.py` or other core files are strictly prohibited.

+### Other Python Package Dependencies

+You could append other python packages you need at the end of file [docker-pip-install.sh](docker-pip-install.sh), and run `bash docker-pip-install.sh` **every time** after launching the docker image.

 ### Implementing Your Solver